Canned Answers to Stale Objections

 In the Catholic Church a priest is ordained to offer the holy sacrifice of the Mass and administer the sacraments.
 His calling is from God and he "is made not according to the law of a carnal commandment, but according to the power of an indissoluble life: For he testifieth: Thou art a priest for ever, according to the order of Melchisedech....
 But this with an oath, by him that said unto him: The Lord hath sworn, and he will not repent, Thou art a priest for ever..... for that he continueth for ever, (and) hath an everlasting priesthood."(Heb 7: 16-17, 21, 24)

 In the Catholic Church the indelible character imprinted upon the soul of a man ordained to the Catholic priesthood can never be effaced.
 Furthermore, no Catholic priest can be permanently suspended from his priestly duties without just cause and canonical due process which necessarily requires a criminal charge that must be proven in the external forum.
 No priest can simply be administratively laicized against his will.
 Our priest, Fr.
 Samuel Waters, was laicized from the Novus Ordo Church and this was done without any formal charge of a crime and without a canonical hearing.
-The only "charge" made against our priest was from the Archdiocese of Philadelphia for the "crime" of "schism" because, as specifically cited in a formal letter from Archbishop Chaput, he offered the immemorial Roman rite of Mass.
+The only "charge" made against our priest was from the Archdiocese of Philadelphia for the "crime" of "schism" because, as specifically cited in a formal letter from Archbishop Chaput, he offered the immemorial Roman rite of Mass (and not the 1962 Bugnini transitional Indult Missal).
 As St. Pius V said regarding the Missal used at our Mission:

 “…this missal is hereafter to be followed absolutely, without any scruple of conscience or fear of incurring any penalty, judgment or censure, and may freely and lawfully be used… Nor are superiors, administrators, canons, chaplains, and other secular priests, or religious, of whatever title designated, obliged to celebrate the Mass otherwise than as enjoined by Us. … Accordingly, no one whatsoever is permitted to infringe or rashly contravene this notice of Our permission, statute, ordinance, command, precept, grant, direction, will, decree and prohibition.
 Should any person venture to do so, let him understand he will incur the wrath of Almighty God and of the Blessed Apostles Peter and Paul.”

-Pope St. Pius V, Papal Bull, QUO PRIMUM
+Pope St. Pius V, Papal Bull, QUO PRIMUM, codification of the "received and approved" immemorial Roman rite of Mass

-But rest assured, our priest is not a "Novus Ordo" priest.
-He has been ordained according to the "received and approved rites customarily used in the solemn administration of the sacraments" as dogmatized from the Council of Trent by a bishop likewise ordained and consecrated in the "received and approved rites" of the Catholic Church.
+But rest assured, Fr.
+Waters is no longer just a "Novus Ordo" priest.
+Because of the unjust action of Bishop Chaput that cast public doubt upon the validity of Fr.
+Waters ordination, Fr.
+Waters was ordained conditionally in 2014 according to the "received and approved rites customarily used in the solemn administration of the sacraments", as dogmatized from the Council of Trent, by Bishop Richard Williamson who was likewise ordained a priest and consecrated a bishop in the "received and approved rites" of the Catholic Church by Archbishop Marcel Lefebvre.
 It is the use of the "received and approved rites" whereby a minister establishes that his intent is to "do what the Church does" which is necessary for sacramental validity.
-Our Fr.
-Samuel Waters’ orders are most certainly valid unlike every Novus Ordo priest where the ordaining intention of the minister must always be examined and sometimes viewed with grave suspicion.
+Fr.
+Samuel Waters’ orders are most certainly valid unlike every other Novus Ordo priest where the ordaining intention of the minister now must always be examined and sometimes viewed with grave suspicion.

 · 10) This Mission was offered an opportunity to turn their property over to the diocese and become an Indult community.
 Please explain why the Mission rejected the offer of becoming a diocesan Indult community?